DuckLogic/rust-astlib/README.md

    - Basic traits

 ### Runtime dependencies
+The generated ASTs only have two required dependencies:
-The main `astlib` crate has no required dependencies.
+1. The `astlib` crate
+2. The `derivative` crate (for excluding `Span`s from generated `Eq` implementations)

-However, it has a number of optional features, some of which are on by default
+The library lalso has a number of optional features, some of which are on by default
-1. `lexpr` for printing lisp trees (on by default)
+1. `lisp` for printing lisp trees (on by default)
+2. `builtins` to enable a simple builtin `Constant` and `Ident`
+   - *TODO*: This is currently a required feature.
+3. `codemap` for better (and faster) `Spans` (off by default)
+   - The alternative (and default impl) is essentially `Span { start: usize, end: usize}`
+4. `serde` support for generated ASTs
+   - By default spans are excluded from the serialized representation

 ## Build Dependencies: Python
 Right now, the actual code generation is based on [the scripts that CPython uses](https://github.com/python/cpython/blob/v3.10.0/Parser/asdl.py).